renanvolkers/DesignPatterns/AbstractFactory/README.md

 ![image](https://user-images.githubusercontent.com/5272594/212394401-462cbd0f-98a2-4279-9365-a1b8be912808.png)

-# Exemple 2
+# Example 2
-Context command interface provides access to all non CRUD database operations.
+Here's an example of how the abstract factory pattern could be used to create a database and context, command interface provides access to all non CRUD database operations.
 Using two Context Entity Framework and MongoDb

 UML Exemple 2
 ![image](https://user-images.githubusercontent.com/5272594/212362046-999926ff-6d68-4e2b-be77-b66099b474c6.png)